 Due to their Perceiving trait, ESFPs tend to welcome change.
 However, since ISFJs tend to value consistency and predictability, they may have a difficult time processing new situations.
 ESFPs should help ISFJs focus on the positive aspects of change and find a new path toward their goals.

-ISFJs and ESFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ISFJ and ESFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ISFJs should avoid pushing ESFPs to follow a repetitive schedule, while ESFPs should set and follow through on personal plans with ISFJs.

-ISFJs and ESFPs can encourage and motivate each other in their personal and professional lives.
+ISFJ and ESFP types can encourage and motivate each other in their personal and professional lives.

 ISFJs can motivate ESFPs by spending quality time with them, while ESFPs can inspire ISFJs by recognizing and affirming their positive contributions to the community.